I'm an aspiring writer, but overall, I am an American who seeks a better United States of America.

 When I was a teenage boy in high school, I used to listen to my shortwave radio quite often.
 Once when I was listening to an international English broadcast of Radio Portugal from Lisbon, Portugal, one of the things that I found interesting about it was that the radio announcer on it stated that the Portuguese did not make a big deal out of New Year's Eve or New Year's Day.
 That is, they didn't celebrate it as heavily as Americans and people from other nations did.

 I also remember hearing so many years ago that Cuba did not celebrate Christmas, because Fidel Castro-Ruz had turned Cuba into a purely communist nation that forbade religious celebrations.
-As an American living in my homeland, it did not surprise me in the least that other nations did not celebrate Thanksgiving Day with the exception of Canada, of course, and the Canadians celebrated it on a different day of the year than Americans do.
+As an American living in my homeland, it did not surprise me in the least that other nations did not celebrate Thanksgiving Day with the exception of Canada, of course, and the Canadians celebrate it on a different day of the year than Americans do.

 It may come to us as no surprise that different nations are going to have different celebrations and different holidays or they may celebrate the same celebrations and holidays in a different way from how Americans do so.
 However, I had no idea until a few years ago that Saudi Arabia had never celebrated Saint Valentine's Day up to that point in time.
 As a matter of fact, that nation did not lift their ban against celebrating that day until very recently.